 The project enhances central cancer registry infrastructure and ensures pediatric cancer data quality, completeness and timeliness.
 The long-term goal of Early Case Capture is to make available valuable pediatric cancer data to key stakeholders and researchers in order to increase evidence-based practices.
 Ultimately, WCRS strives to improve pediatric cancer control and prevention in Wisconsin.

-ECC Required Data Item List (Word, 23 KB)
+ECC Required Data Item List (Word)